-The Colour of the Year from Pantone is the most anticipated palette colour for interior designers but i think this is also a great colour for experimenting in outdoor design.
+The Colour of the Year from Pantone is the most anticipated palette colour for interior designers and I think this is also a great colour for experimenting in outdoor design.

 Make A Bold Statement